 B&O Harmar Bridge (Marietta)

 For more than 150 years, this bridge over the Muskingum River in Marietta has stood as a familiar landmark to locals and people simply passing through the small town.
-First built in 1856 as a 900-foot covered bridge carrying horse and carriage traffic between Marietta on the east side of the river and Fort Harmar on the west side, the bridge was replaced two decades later by an iron superstructure.
+It was first built in 1856 as a 900-foot covered bridge carrying horse and carriage traffic between Marietta on the east side of the river and Fort Harmar on the west side.
+The original bridge was replaced two decades later by an iron superstructure.

-The new bridge was designed to allow passage of trains operated by the Marietta & Cincinnati Railroad (M&C), which ran 173 miles between Fort Harmar and Loveland.
+The new bridge was designed to allow passage of trains operated by the Marietta & Cincinnati Railroad (M&C).
+This ran 173 miles between Fort Harmar and Loveland.
 The new bridge also featured a central swing span, which could be moved to permit large steamboats to continue their passage along the Muskingum.

-At the turn of the 20th century, several railroads—including the former M&C—were absorbed by industry giant Baltimore & Ohio (B&O), which took over the smaller carriers’ infrastructure, including the Harmar Bridge.
-When massive floods swept across the state in 1913, the bridge sustained significant damage, requiring three of the four spans to be replaced.
+At the turn of the 20th century, several railroads—including the former M&C—were absorbed by industry giant Baltimore & Ohio (B&O).
+This company took over the smaller carriers’ infrastructure, including the Harmar Bridge.
+When massive floods swept across the state in 1913, the bridge sustained significant damage.
+This damage required three of the four spans to be replaced.

-After the B&O abandoned the bridge in 1962, it was left to decay until a nonprofit organization formed in the 1980s to raise the funds to construct a pedestrian path along the bridge.
-The Harmar Bridge became a popular destination for couples, who would attach a lock to the structure as a symbol of their partnership.
+After the B&O abandoned the bridge in 1962, it was left to decay.
+It remained in this state until a nonprofit organization formed in the 1980s to raise the funds to construct a pedestrian path along the bridge.
+The Harmar Bridge became a popular destination for couples.
+They would attach a lock to the structure as a symbol of their partnership.

 Wagner Manufacturing Company Factory (Sidney)

-Founded in 1891, the Wagner Manufacturing Company was one of the first cast iron cookware companies established in the United States, and its prosperous factory helped put the town of Sidney, Ohio on the international map.
+Founded in 1891, the Wagner Manufacturing Company was one of the first cast iron cookware companies established in the United States.
+Its prosperous factory helped put the town of Sidney, Ohio on the international map.
 Now, it sits as just another one of the many abandoned places in Ohio.

 For decades, millions of home and professional chefs relied on their cast iron skillets, Dutch ovens and other products to cook flawless Easter hams and juicy Thanksgiving turkeys.
 In fact, “Wagner Ware” was so well-known in culinary circles that it was imported for sale in Europe.
-The company later diversified its product line to include cast aluminum cookware and its proprietary Magnalite line made from a magnesium and aluminum alloy blend.
+The company later diversified its product line to include cast aluminum cookware.
+Additionally, its proprietary Magnalite line was made from a magnesium and aluminum alloy blend.

 In the mid-1950s, the Wagner family began divesting its holdings in the company, and the brand was sold multiple times in the decades that followed.
-Though the American Culinary Corporation of Willoughby, Ohio continues to manufacture cookware under the Wagner name, the once-booming Sidney factory was shuttered in 2008 when the facility was declared structurally hazardous and the owners declined to invest in the necessary renovations.
+The American Culinary Corporation of Willoughby, Ohio continues to manufacture cookware under the Wagner name.
+However, the once-booming Sidney factory was shuttered in 2008 when the facility was declared structurally hazardous.
+The owners declined to invest in the necessary renovations, and it became abandoned.

-Now owned by Master Vision Polishing, the dilapidated building remains boarded up and covered in caution tape, with crumbling walls and collapsing floors marring the interior.
-A large portion of the structure further collapsed on Christmas Day 2019, prompting the city to move forward with emergency demolition on part of the building.
+Now owned by Master Vision Polishing, the dilapidated building remains boarded up and covered in caution tape.
+Crumbling walls and collapsing floors stretch across the interior.
+A large portion of the structure further collapsed on Christmas Day 2019.
+This prompted the city to move forward with emergency demolition on part of the building.

-A robust security system remains in place to thwart trespassers, but it hasn’t been enough to keep a handful of determined urban explorers away from the property, including a group that managed to get into the building and subsequently shared videos of their expedition on YouTube.
+A robust security system remains in place to thwart trespassers, but it hasn’t been enough to keep a handful of determined urban explorers away from the property.
+This includes a group that managed to get into the building and subsequently shared videos of their expedition on YouTube.

 Kerr’s Run Colored School (Pomeroy)

-This time-worn wooden structure in the oldest neighborhood in Pomeroy, Ohio may not look like much from the outside, but it holds an oversized place in the state’s history.
-As one of the first schools for African-American children in this part of the country, “Kerr’s Run Colored School” opened its doors in the 1880s and continued educating students for several decades.
+This time-worn wooden structure in the oldest neighborhood in Pomeroy, Ohio may not look like much from the outside.
+However, it holds an oversized place in the state’s history.
+As one of the first schools for African-American children in this part of the country, “Kerr’s Run Colored School” opened its doors in the 1880s.
+The school continued educating students for several decades.

-Among its most famous graduates was James Edwin Campbell, the renowned poet, author, editor, and educator who went on to become the first president of West Virginia State University.
+Among its most famous graduates was James Edwin Campbell, the renowned poet, author, editor, and educator.
+Campbell went on to become the first president of West Virginia State University.
 Campbell, who was born in the Kerr’s Run neighborhood in Pomeroy’s hardscrabble first ward, attended the school through eighth grade and finished his education at Pomeroy Academy.

 After a few years spent teaching and serving as the editor of The Pioneer and West Virginia Enterprise newspapers, he took the helm at West Virginia State University in 1893.
 Sadly, his remarkable life was cut short by typhoid pneumonia in 1896, when Campbell was just 29 years old.

-Though the school closed its doors in the early 1900s, it sat abandoned and largely untouched for the better part of a century, with thick, overgrown brush obscuring the nondescript timber frame.
+Though the school closed its doors in the early 1900s, it sat abandoned and largely untouched for the better part of a century.
+Thick, overgrown brush obscured the nondescript timber frame.
 In 2007, the Meigs County Historical Society and Ohio Historical Society obtained funding for a small historical marker honoring the school’s role in Campbell’s life.